International Institute of Air and Space Law

 Members and Observers

 The Working Group members are stakeholders of space resource activities and represent consortium partners, industry, States, international organisations, academia and NGOs.
-The number of members in the Working Group is limited to twenty but there is no limit on the number of observers.
+The number of members in the Working Group is limited to thirty-five but there is no limit on the number of observers.

-Observers are professionals directly involved in space resources issues.
+The observers are professionals directly involved in space resources issues.
 Observers are invited to attend face-to-face meetings, but not teleconferences.
 They may speak at face-to-face meetings upon invitation by the chair.
 The number of observers able to attend meetings may be restricted depending on the capacity of the venue.
 They have the option of providing input, which is taken into account at the discretion of the members.
 Observers receive all final documentation distributed within the Working Group.
 There is no restriction on the overall number of observers to the Working Group, however the number of observers per organisation is limited to one.
 A formal application via email to the Secretariat is required in order to become an observer.

 3) External persons who are only informed of the progress of the Working Group